-If you or your spouse desire a prenuptial or postnuptial agreement, contact our family law attorneys at Leonard Rodarte Seigel to walk you through the complexities of your circumstance and ensure you fully understand your final prenuptial or postnuptial agreement.
+If you or your spouse desire a prenuptial or postnuptial agreement, contact our family law attorneys at Seigel & Irwin, LLC to walk you through the complexities of your circumstance and ensure you fully understand your final prenuptial or postnuptial agreement.
 An experienced family law attorney can assist in the process in a variety of ways:

-- It is important to ensure your prenuptial or postnuptial agreement will be upheld in the event of a future dissolution of your marriage or death of spouse.
-Our experienced family law attorneys are familiar with the requirements of both Missouri and Kansas in establishing valid prenuptial and postnuptial agreements.
+It is important to ensure your prenuptial or postnuptial agreement will be upheld in the event of a future dissolution of your marriage or death of spouse.
+Our experienced family law attorneys are familiar with the Missouri requirements in establishing valid prenuptial and postnuptial agreements.

 Contact Our Attorneys for a Professional Prenuptial or Postnuptial Consultation

-Located in Lee’s Summit, Missouri, the family law attorneys at Leonard Rodarte Siegel have assisted many clients in establishing prenuptial and postnuptial agreements in Missouri and Kansas including Cass County, Clay County, Jackson County, Johnson County, Lafayette County, Platte County, and other surrounding counties.
+Located in Lee’s Summit, Missouri, the family law attorneys at Siegel & Irwin, LLC have assisted many clients in establishing prenuptial and postnuptial agreements in Missouri including Cass County, Clay County, Jackson County, Lafayette County, Platte County, and other surrounding counties.
 Each prenuptial or postnuptial agreement’s needs vary in complexity, and our family law attorneys are experienced in handling complex situations that may arise.
-Let our Missouri and Kansas prenuptial and postnuptial attorneys at Leonard Rodarte Siegel LLC help you throughout the prenuptial or postnuptial process.
+Let our Missouri prenuptial and postnuptial attorneys at Siegel & Irwin, LLC help you throughout the prenuptial or postnuptial process.
 Call us at 816-836-9950 or contact us online.

 Content Reviewed by Kristin Siegel, JD | Attorney at Law